phoddie/runmod/readme.md

 The `httpget` mod is built the same way, just change the `cd` path to `$MODDABLE/examples/experimental/runmod/mods/httpget`.

-The `helloworld` and `httpget` mods each consist of a single module.
-The `ping` mod has two modules.
-The first is the main mod code, the second is the `ping` network protocol module.
-The `ping` protocol is part of the Moddable SDK.
-Since it is not part of the `runmod` host, the `ping` mod includes it in its archive.
-That requires building both modules independently using `xsc` and then using `xsl` to link them together:
+The `helloworld` and `httpget` mods each consist of a single module named `mod`.
+The `helloworld` mod is self contained and so does not import any modules from the host; the `httpget` mod imports the `http` module from the host.
+The `ping` mod has two modules -- the  main `mod` module  and the `ping` network protocol module.
+The `ping` protocol is included in the Moddable SDK.
+However, it is not built into the `runmod` host.
+Therefore, the `ping` mod must include the `ping` module in its archive.
+To do that requires building both modules independently using `xsc` and linking them together using `xsl`:

 	cd $MODDABLE/examples/experimental/runmod/mods/ping
+	mkdir -p build
 	xsc ./mod.js -d -e -o ./build
 	xsc $MODDABLE/modules/network/ping/ping.js -d -e -o ./build
 	xsl -a -b ./build -o ./build -r mod ./build/mod.xsb ./build/ping.xsb

 ### Installing
 A mod is installed to `runmod` using an HTTP PUT.
 This project uses the `curl` command line tool for this.
-The mod is contained in an XS Archive, which is a single file.
+The mod is contained in an XS Archive, which is a single file with a `.xsa` extension.
 It is uploaded as follows:

 	curl -T ./build/mod.xsa http://runmod.local/mod/install